-Smelly Urine During Pregnancy – Reasons and Remedies
+Smelly Urine in Pregnancy – Causes and Remedies

 Your body undergoes several changes during pregnancy.
 While a few are expected as a routine part of pregnancy, some changes might need medical attention.
-Smelly urine is one of the common problems associated with pregnancy.
+Smelly urine in pregnancy is one of the common problems associated with pregnancy.
 Foul-smelling urine during pregnancy can be uncomfortable and embarrassing for most women.
 You may notice smelly urine during the first trimester of pregnancy or even towards the later stages.
-While some cases might point to underlying pathology, it’s important to visit the doctor to rule out any infections or other conditions causing your urine to smell bad.
+While some cases of foul urine odour in pregnancy might point to underlying pathology, it’s important to visit the doctor to rule out any infections or other conditions causing your urine to smell bad.
 Also, taking some precautions is crucial to avoiding odorous pee when pregnant.
 Read this page to learn about the many reasons and remedies for odorous urine during pregnancy.

 There could be many reasons for strong-smelling urine during pregnancy that are pregnancy-related; some of these will need a doctor’s attention.
 Here are a few common causes of smelly urine during pregnancy: